benclmnt/rick/README.md

 Rick is my personal internet navigator.

-I use it as my default search engine, which defaults to a normal duckduckgo search but contain some powerups, such as
+I use it as my default search engine, which defaults to a [normal duckduckgo search](https://rick.benclmnt.com/rickroll) but contain some powerups, such as

-1. Directly do a website search, such as MDN doc search or youtube search
+1. Directly do a website search, such as youtube search [yt rickroll](https://rick.benclmnt.com/yt%20rickroll)
-2. Store personal shortcuts for frequently-accessed links e.g. school's website, zoom links, etc.
+2. Store personal shortcuts for frequently-accessed links e.g. school's website, zoom links, etc. [gh home](https://rick.benclmnt.com/gh%20home)

 Powerups are configurable.
 Some of them are listed [here](https://rick.benclmnt.com/)